-Carmen Lawrence is a partner in King & Spalding’s Special Matters and Government Investigations practice group.
+Carmen Lawrence is a partner in King & Spalding’s Special Matters and Government Investigations practice group and co-head of the firm’s securities enforcement and regulation practice.

 Ms. Lawrence's practice focuses on representing parties in investigations and litigations conducted primarily by the US Securities and Exchange Commission, US Commodity Futures Trading Commission, US Department of Justice, self-regulatory organizations and state securities regulators, conducting internal investigations, providing crisis management advice to public and private companies and counseling public companies and regulated entities (broker-dealers and investment advisers) on their obligations under the federal securities laws.